SUPLA/supla-device/extras/examples/linux/README.md

 Add channel with "rain" type.

 Mandatory parameter: `rain` - defines key/index by which data is fetched from `parser`.
 Optional parameter: `multiplier` - defines multiplier for fetched value (you can put any floating point number).

+### `GeneralPurposeMeasurementParsed`
+Add channel with "general purpose measurement" type.

+Mandatory parameter: `value` - defines key/index by which data is fetched from `parser`.
+Optional parameters:
+* `multiplier` - defines multiplier for fetched value (you can put any floating point number).
+* `default_value_multiplier` - defines default multiplier for value (you can put any floating point number).
+* `default_value_divider` - defines default divider for value (you can put any floating point number).
+* `default_value_added` - defines default added value (you can put any floating point number).
+* `default_value_precision` - defines default precision (number of digits after decimal point) - allowed values: 0, 1, 2, 3, 4.
+* `default_unit_before_value` - defines unit displayed before value (you can put any string up to 14 bytes).
+* `default_unit_after_value` - defines unit displayed after value (you can put any string up to 14 bytes).

+### `GeneralPurposeMeterParsed`
+Add channel with "general purpose meter" type.

+Mandatory parameter: `value` - defines key/index by which data is fetched from `parser`.
+Optional parameters:
+* `multiplier` - defines multiplier for fetched value (you can put any floating point number).
+* `default_value_multiplier` - defines default multiplier for value (you can put any floating point number).
+* `default_value_divider` - defines default divider for value (you can put any floating point number).
+* `default_value_added` - defines default added value (you can put any floating point number).
+* `default_value_precision` - defines default precision (number of digits after decimal point) - allowed values: 0, 1, 2, 3, 4.
+* `default_unit_before_value` - defines unit displayed before value (you can put any string up to 14 bytes).
+* `default_unit_after_value` - defines unit displayed after value (you can put any string up to 14 bytes).

+### `WeightParsed`
+Add channel with "weight" type.

+Mandatory parameter: `weight` - defines key/index by which data is fetched from `parser`.
+Optional parameter: `multiplier` - defines multiplier for fetched value (you can put any floating point number).

+### `DistanceParsed`
+Add channel with "distance" type.

+Mandatory parameter: `distance` - defines key/index by which data is fetched from `parser`.
+Optional parameter: `multiplier` - defines multiplier for fetched value (you can put any floating point number).